tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 These strategies are execution-based and non-advisory in nature.
 Outcomes are not guaranteed and may result in zero verified profit for a given cycle due to market conditions, liquidity constraints, execution costs, counterparty risk, or external protocol behavior.

 Participation in stablecoin strategies does not constitute interest-bearing activity, lending, or yield-bearing issuance by YieldLoop.
 All results are contingent on completed execution and post-cycle verification.

+Stablecoin strategies utilized by YieldLoop are limited to assets intended to comply with applicable federal stablecoin frameworks, including asset quality and reserve principles reflected in the GENIUS Act.
+However, such strategies remain subject to market, liquidity, counterparty, regulatory, and protocol-level risks.

+Users bear all risks associated with stablecoin participation, including but not limited to potential depegging events, loss of liquidity, changes in regulatory treatment, smart contract failures, or actions taken by third-party issuers or platforms.
+YieldLoop does not guarantee outcomes, continuity of asset classification, or the availability of any specific stablecoin strategy.

 ---